sww1235/connection-diagram-manager/file-format.md

 # array of tables defining individual terminal blocks
 # in terminal_strip.
-# Definitions proceed left to right, horizontally.
+# Definitions proceed left to right, horizontally or top to bottom vertically
 [[terminal_strips."PLACEHOLDER".terminals]]

 # number used for display order, defined left to right